martel-innovate/deep-log-inspection/doc/user/kibana-visual.md

 ![plot visualization](../img/visual-plot.png)

 Now that the visualization has been created, it can be saved.
-Click `save` on the top right of the page, give the visualization a name and click `Save` again.
+Click `Save` on the top right of the page, give the visualization a name and click `Save` again.

 Saving visualizations allows to reopen them later.
 Any changes in the dataset will be reflected automatically in the chart as it is reopened or rendered again using the `Apply changes` button.